Sunand-e/Zanda-wiki/Groups-and-Organisations.md

 A group represents a business client that has:

--   A set of courses assigned via `GroupContent` or `GroupProvisionedCourses`.

--   One or more Group Leaders responsible for user enrolments and reports.
+-   **Assigned Content**: All members of the group (or users with any other role in GroupMemberships model) gain access to the content.

+-   **Provisioned Content:** The Group Leader can directly assign any group provisioned content to any members within the group.

+-   **Group Leaders** can report on their group courses and users

+-   Any user created by a Group Leader is automatically assigned to the same group.

 #### 2.2.
 Organisations (Special Type of Group)

-Organisations are structured as groups but with additional constraints:
+Organisations are structured as groups but with additional features:

+-   boolean property `isOrganisation` of the group is set to `true`

 -   Organisations exclusively use the **credits system** for course enrolments.

--   Organisation Leaders can only manage one organisation.

--   Any user created by an Organisation Leader is automatically assigned to the same organisation.
+-   A user with a **Group Leader** role in an organisation is referred to as an '**Organisation Leader**'.

 -   Organisation Leaders can:

     -   Upload new users (restricted to their own organisation).

-    -   Assign only `GroupProvisionedCourses` to users.

-    -   View reports for their organisation.

     -   Edit user details and remove users (with constraints, but **cannot remove Group Leaders**).